Bendavidian/YouTube_Project/wiki.md/page 4- Web app.md

 # Page 4 - The Web Youtube App

 ## Before we begin
-In oreder to demonstrate all of the functions and actions you can do in our app you can check out the next video if you would like to :<br>
+In order to demonstrate all of the functions and actions you can do in our app you can check out the next video if you would like to :<br>
 https://youtu.be/p_qqiLqK70M
 ## Development Process
 #### Server Development